 In connection with the Spin-Off, Honeywell Performance Plan awards for the 2018-2020 performance period (the "Honeywell 2018-2020 Performance Plan") that were held by our employees as of the Distribution Date were terminated and canceled in accordance with their terms.
 With respect to the 2019-2020 performance period only, under our 2019-2020 Performance Plan (the "Replacement Plan"), we replaced the economic value of such canceled awards by issuing PSUs that will vest in full on March 4, 2021, subject to company performance and continued employment through each vesting date, consistent with the vesting schedule that applied to the corresponding Honeywell 2018-2020 Performance Plan PSUs or performance cash units ("PCUs"), as applicable.
 PCUs are dollar denominated and pay out in cash rather than equity.
-In respect of such Company PSUs or PCUs the initial value was determined based on Honeywell's latest estimate of performance against plan metrics for the performance period in progress as of the Distribution Date (rounded up to the nearest whole share).
+In respect of such Company PSUs or PCUs the initial value was determined based on Honeywell's latest estimate of performance against plan metrics for the performance period in progress as of the Distribution Date, with the number of Company PSUs or PCUs determined based on the grant date fair value of our shares immediately prior to the Distribution Date (rounded up to the nearest whole share).